-The capital of Hungary is a city brimming with pride and monumental buildings, much because of its history as an important city in the Austro-Hungarian empire.
+Budapest, the capital of Hungary, is a city brimming with pride and monumental buildings, much because of its history as an important city in the Austro-Hungarian empire.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Official title: Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue